The weather was ghastly. I couldn’t see across the street. But I had an appointment with the hairdresser.

 While I was waiting for a break in the traffic, the jerk behind me started honking his horn.
 HONK!
 HONK!
 HONK!
 HONK!
 Like I had fallen asleep, or like I was busy texting, and I had forgotten to turn.
 HONK!
 HONK!
 HONK!
 HONK!

 I put my car in park, opened my door, and marched over to the jerk's car.
 He rolled down his window.
-He was a 20-something, with tattoos all over his arm.
+He was a 20-something,.

 "The weather is ghastly.
 I can’t see a thing,” I said.
 “You'll just have to wait."